matrix-org/matrix-android-console/README.md

 Getting the APK
 ==================

- The most recent build can be retreived from the Jenkins server [here](http://www.matrix.org/jenkins/job/AndroidConsoleDevelop/lastBuild/artifact/console/build/outputs/apk/console-alpha-debug.apk).
+ The most recent build can be retrieved from the Jenkins server [here](http://www.matrix.org/jenkins/job/AndroidConsoleDevelop/lastBuild/artifact/console/build/outputs/apk/console-alpha-debug.apk).